Pylons/pyramid_cookbook/contributing.md

         $ export VENV=~/hack-on-cookbook/env
         $ virtualenv $VENV

-5. Install the Pyramid Cookbook from the checkout into the virtualenv using the following command.
+5. Install the Pyramid Community Cookbook from the checkout into the virtualenv using the following command.

         $ $VENV/bin/python setup.py install